laurakond/Stitch-Art-Guides-pp4/README.md

     ![Tutorial detail page](documentation/images/features/tutorial-detail-page.png)

 **Book Tutorial page (restricted access)**
-- Once the user is Registered/Logged in, they can access Book Tutorial page that displays a calendar with available tutorial slots (month view for large screens and day view for smaller screens).
+- Once the user is Registered/Logged in, they can access the Book Tutorial page that displays a calendar with available tutorial slots (month view for large screens and day view for smaller screens).
+- A brief sentence above the calendar indicates to the user which tutotials to choose from.
 - Upon clicking on the tutorial event, they are provided with three options:
     - If the tutorial slot is scheduled in the past, a modal appears indicating that the tutorial time has ceased and they are prompted to select another available slot.
     - If the tutorial is already booked, a modal appears indicating that the tutorial is already booked.